Advanced Motor Fuels in Switzerland

 Energy and Fuels

-In 2022, 145.6 million liters of biodiesel and 93.6 million liters of bioethanol were used (see Figure 3).
+In 2023, 152.4 million liters of biodiesel and 98.7 million liters of bioethanol were used (see Figure 3).
 Hydrotreated vegetable oil (HVO) has been used in Switzerland only since 2016, achieving a maximum in 2018 with 34.1 million liters and dropping to 5,000 liters in 2022.
-Pure vegetable oil fuel use is also almost negligible (39,000 liters).
-Upgraded biogas as a transport fuel remained at a low level (2.7 million kg).[10]
+In 2023 we see a slight increase to 185,000 liters.
+Pure vegetable oil fuel use is almost negligible (24,000 liters).
+Upgraded biogas as a transport fuel remained at a low level (2.4 million kg).[9]

-The total amount of biogas produced and used in Switzerland in 2022 was 134.0 million kg.
+The total amount of biogas produced and used in Switzerland in 2023 was 134.0 million kg.
 Only 33.3 million kg has been upgraded and fed into the natural gas grid.
-Of this, 2.7 million kg has been sold as biogas for cars, and the rest for heating.
-Almost all biogas used as motor fuel in cars is upgraded biogas fed into the natural gas grid.
-Figure 3 shows the development of the use of biogas and natural gas as motor fuels in cars.
-Despite an increasing amount of biogas fed into the natural gas grid, the demand for it as a motor fuel remains low: 91.9% of biogas is used for residential heating.[12]
+Of this, 2.4 million kg has been sold as biogas for cars, and the remainder (92.8%) was used for heating residential buildings or in industry.
+Compared with the amount produced, demand for biogas as a motor fuel is very low.
+A total of 6.9 million kg of natural gas was used as fuel — 28.2% less than in 2019 (Figure 4).

 Motor Vehicles

-Despite the steep rise in sales of electric and hybrid passenger cars, their share of the total (4,721,280) is still very small.
-Figure 5 illustrates this fact, using passenger cars as an example.
-Hybrid vehicles have a share of 6.0% of the total passenger car fleet, whereas the share of electric vehicles amounts to 2.3%.
-Most of the electricity used in the transport sector is for railroad transportation.
+Despite the steep rise in sales of electric and hybrid passenger cars, their share of the total (4,760,948) is still very small.
+Figure 6 illustrates this fact, using passenger cars as an example.
+Hybrid vehicles have a share of 7.6% of the total passenger car fleet, whereas the share of electric vehicles amounts to 3.3%.
+Most of the electricity used in the transport sector (85%) is for railroad transportation (Figure 2).

 Research and Demonstration Focus

-The Swiss Federal Office of Energy (SFOE) has three funding schemes for subsidiary support of energy-related projects.
+The SFOE has three funding schemes for subsidiary support of energy-related projects.

 - The main focus of the Energy Research Programme is on development and application.